IBXCODECAT/kegal/IBX Translator/Terms of Service.md

-# Terms of Service for Discord Bot
+# IBX Translator Terms of Service

 ## 1. Bot Usage
 Users are prohibited from engaging in any activity that may disrupt the functioning of the bot, or violate Discord's terms of service, or any applicable laws.